What’s Inside:

 Can’t decide if you like the beach or the mountains?
-Have both – just alter those beach expectations a little – with these beaches fed by cool, refreshing mountain water all within two hours or less of Greenville.
+Have both – just alter those beach expectations a little – with these sandy lake beaches.
+Greenville, SC offers so many beach options fed by cool, refreshing mountain water.
+If you’re wondering “where are all the lake beaches near me?” you’ll want to keep reading this list.
+Everything here is within 2 hours of Greenville, South Carolina.

-I grew up near the Jersey Shore so I have a good idea of what a beach should look like.
+I grew up near the Jersey Shore so I know what a beach should look like.
 Get that version of miles and miles of sand and shore out of your head.
-However, be prepared to be pleasantly surprised by these small mountain beaches that do have sand and sun, just not exactly like you may be used to at the ocean.
+However, be prepared to be pleasantly surprised by these sandy mountain beaches that do have sand and sun, just not exactly like you may be used to at the ocean.

 OK, now that you’re sufficiently prepared to enjoy both the beach and the mountain, here are our best recommendations of where to grab the sand toys, beach towels, and cooler and head out for some sun and a refreshing swim for the day.